Details of the OPM Hack

-In June 2015, FedTech magazine asserted that the hack was a direct result of “outdated technology” including COBOL.
+FedTech magazine asserted that the hack was a direct result of “outdated technology” including COBOL.
 A programming language was responsible for the largest government hack that we know about?
 As Micro Focus Product Marketing Director Ed Airey explains, COBOL most certainly was not to blame.

 Rather, Ed states, “Modern COBOL technology delivers the trusted reliability and robustness that it did in 1960 but with the ability to connect to modern technologies and architectures including cloud, mobile, .NET, and Java, as well as the latest hardware platforms from the z13 mainframe to the latest incarnations of Windows, UNIX, and Linux.”

-Where is the fault?
+Where is at fault for the OPM Breach?

 - Weak or missing endpoint-to-mainframe encryption.